imolina97/cs305Module5/README.md

 This project will be licensed under a GNU General Public License (GPL).

 ## Contributing
 To contribute, simply provide a pull request for review.
+Please see CONTRIBUTING.md contents for more info on what to contribute.